RUCAIBox/TextBox/README.md

 ### W&B Dashboard Configuration

+Weights&Biases dashboard is intergrated.
 For the first run, follow the prompt to register an account and log in with [API key](https://wandb.ai/authorize).
 See [advanced configuration](#wb-dashboard-advanced-configuration) for more information.

 <!-- ===================== Quick Start ===================== -->

 ## Quick Start